-Having passionate and enthusiastic supporters out there spreading the word about the project makes a huge difference.
-The more of a buzz we can create and the more interest we can drum up, the more likely we will be to get the facility on the ground sooner.
+Having passionate and enthusiastic supporters spreading the word about the project makes a huge difference.
+The more buzz we can create and the more interest we can drum up, the sooner we’ll get something on the ground.

-Wearing gravitate jerseys and t-shirts when you are out and about on your adventures is a great way to spread the brand.
-Make sure you take photos and share on social media.
+Wearing gravitate jerseys and t-shirts when you are out on your adventures is a great way to spread the brand.
+Don’t forget to take photos and share on social media.
 Gravitate merchandise is available through the online shop and at Gravitate events.

 Share our promo film ‘Imagine’ with your friends, family, work colleagues and classmates.
-The film shares our vision of what could be possible at Durris forest and allows supporters and potential investors to imagine what could be created by backing the project.
+It shares the vision of what could be possible at Durris forest and allows supporters and potential investors to imagine what could be created by backing the project.

 Having motivated and dedicated fundraisers will be essential for helping us achieve the Gravitate overall fundraising target.
-The good news is that there are some really exiting benefits associated with becoming a fundraiser and you can do it as a team or individual.
-There is a list of ideas for ways to fundraise on our website on the Fundraising page.
+The good news for you is that there are some really exiting benefits associated to being a fundraiser.
+Find out more by visiting our fundraising page.

-We’re also always keen to have more people help out at events and man the Gravitate stand.
-So if you could spare a half day during the summer to assist our events team, it would be massively appreciated.
+We’re always keen to have more people at events to help look after the Gravitate stand.
+If you can spare a half day during the summer to assist our events team, it would be massively appreciated.

 #5 Support our supporters

-We’ve had a tremendous amount of support from local business over the years.
-They have provided everything from business advice to financial donation and raffle prizes.
-You can find out who these supporters are by visiting the ‘Supporters’ page of our website.
+We’ve had a tremendous amount of support from local business.
+They have provided everything from business advice to financial donations and raffle prizes.
+Find out who these supporters are by visiting our ‘Supporters’ page.

 Please show your gratitude to these businesses and organisations by investing in their goods and services.
 Don’t forget to tell them that you appreciate their ongoing support for Gravitate.
 If we can demonstrate to them that their support for Gravitate is having a positive impact on their business, they’ll be more inclined to support us again in the future.